morepath/morepath/doc/implementation.rst

 commit
 ~~~~~~

-Configuration is then committed using :func:`morepath.autosetup`,
+Configuration is then committed using :meth:`morepath.App.commit`, or
-:func:`morepath.autocommit`, :func:`morepath.commit` or
-:meth:`morepath.App.commit`.
+the more low-level :func:`morepath.commit`.

 This causes :func:`dectate.commit` to be called for a particular App
 class.
 This takes all the configuration as recorded during import-time